NermenRamadan/ClinicReservationSystem/README.md

 - Patients can rate and comment on clinics after their appointments.
 - Clinics display average ratings based on patient feedback.

-### Data Handling
-- Data is currently stored in memory (no permanent database).
-- Clear structure for extending persistence later.

 ---

 ## Classes Structure